annomy9257/Python-Pandas/README.md

 ### Vibe-coding
 This repository has been created on 6th June, 2026, hence please do not complaint about "Vibe-coding".
 At this moment, every developer/coder vibe codes to save their time.
 This project INDEED contains vibed-codes.
-I also would like to declare that have 0 expertise on pandas and hence do not ask me any question about it.
+I also would like to declare that have 0 expertise on pandas and hence do not ask me any question about it :)

 ### Dependencies
 - Python v3 or above